jaywcjlove/StoreKitHelper/README.md

 Please refer to the detailed `StoreKitHelper` [documentation](https://github.com/jaywcjlove/devtutor) in [DevTutor](https://github.com/jaywcjlove/devtutor), which includes multiple quick start examples, custom payment interface examples, and API references, providing comprehensive examples and guidance.

+## Features

+- 🚀 **SwiftUI Native**: Designed specifically for SwiftUI with `@ObservableObject` and `@EnvironmentObject` support
+- 💡 **Simple API**: Clean and intuitive interface for managing in-app purchases
+- 🔄 **Automatic Updates**: Real-time transaction monitoring and status updates
+- ✅ **Type Safe**: Protocol-based product definitions with compile-time safety
+- 🧪 **Testable**: Fully testable architecture with comprehensive test case coverage

 ## Usage

-At the entry point of the SwiftUI application, create and inject a `StoreContext` instance, which is responsible for loading the product list and tracking purchase status.
+Create and inject a `StoreContext` instance at your SwiftUI app's entry point, which is responsible for loading the product list and tracking purchase status.

 ```swift
 import StoreKitHelper